Kiranjith83/SA/SA.md

     - It performs `Asynchronous replication`.
     - It is created independently, Meaning CNAME is different.
     - While creating the destination region, network  settings, instance spec, can be chosen.
+    - Inorder to create the read replica, the master instance has to have the automatic backup enabled.
+    - Can promote a read replica in case of a DR situation.
+    - If additional read is needed, or having heavy read application, could point the application to read replicas.
+    - 5 read replicas can be attached to a single source.
+    - Hierarchy of read replicas are possible.
+But there will be a lag and application has to support this eventual consistency.
+    - Read replicas updates are independent.